 Generally, searches and seizures require a warrant.
 For example, police typically can’t enter someone’s home unless they first get a search warrant from a judge.
 However, seizures of vehicles are treated differently.
 All police need to stop your vehicle is a reasonable suspicion to believe you’ve broken the law.

 In terms of a DUI arrest, the original stop might or might not be based on an officer’s suspicion of drunk driving.
 For instance, officers normally pull drivers over when they observe indications of impairment such as swerving or ridiculously slow driving.
-But in other cases, an officer might stop a motorist for a minor traffic violation and notice signs of intoxication (like the odor of alcohol) during the traffic stop.
+But in other cases, an officer might stop a motorist for a minor traffic violation (like a stop sign or speeding violation) and notice signs of intoxication (like the odor of alcohol) during the traffic stop.
 In both situations, the stop is valid, and the officer is allowed to conduct a reasonable DUI investigation.

 So, what about DUI checkpoints?
 With DUI checkpoints police stop every driver without having any reason to believe the individual drivers have broken the law.
 The Supreme Court has said that DUI checkpoints (and some other types of roadblocks) are a permissible exception to the reasonable-suspicion rule.
 Basically, the reasoning was that the public’s interest in keeping intoxicated drivers off the road outweighs the inconvenience to motorists.